meyers980/Felixs-Construction-Site/README.md

 Upload all the arduino files to a Leonardo board (may also work with other boards but haven't tested).
 The Leonardo will emulate a keyboard, so feel free to customize the controls first.
 You don't need to use the arduino to control the game, any keyboard will work too.

 Connect an led (following proper procedure) to Pin 13 of your arduino.

+## 3D Shell
+I modeled a shell replicating the Game and Watch Tabletop games (such as Mario's Cement Factory).
+It assembles with pins and has a mount for a 4.3" lcd.